System Center Updates Publisher

 Applies to: System Center Updates Publisher

 System Center Updates Publisher (Updates Publisher) is a stand-alone tool that enables independent software vendors or line-of-business application developers to manage custom updates.
-This includes updates that have dependencies, like drivers and update bundles.
+This custom updates management includes updates that have dependencies, like drivers and update bundles.

 Using Updates Publisher, you can: